Alfresco/acs-packaging/dev/README.md

 on the next `mvn clean`.

 ## Aliases
-You may also find the aliases specified in the following file useful, as they may save you some typing.
+You may also find the aliases specified in the following file useful, as they will help you only build selected parts of the code base and will save you lots of typing.

 Aliases ending in `D` provide Maven commands for building local Docker images.
+The AMPS environment variable will be of interest, if you wish to build AMPs included in the repo and share projects.

+The `aliases` file includes a more detailed description.
 ~~~
 $ source acs-packaging/dev/aliases
 ~~~